mozilla/mozdef-event-framework/docs/source/usage/deployment.rst

                 :width: 400
                 :alt: AWS Cloudformation Console Stack Details

-     10. Under stack options, add a tag with key: Project and value: <project>-<environment>.
+     10. Under stack options, add a tag with key: "Project" and value: <project>-<environment>.
 Click Next.
      11. On the review step, check the box under “Capabilities” saying “I acknowledge that AWS CloudFormation might create IAM resources with custom names.”.
      12. Click Create Stack.
 On the Cloudformation page, check the stack creation status.
 It should deploy the pipeline stack successfully.
      13. Once the API Gateway has been created, copy the URL into your webhook application's configuration as the endpoint to post events to begin sending events to the AWS infra that was deployed using this framework.